jcblw/generator-atom-shell-app/app/templates/README.md

 With atom-shell the entry point is a javascript file specified in the `package.json` and in this application it is `main.js`

 ready for more [atom-shell docs](https://github.com/atom/atom-shell/tree/master/docs)

+## Packaging

+To package your application as a distributable binary, just run:

+    $ grunt package

+The distributable file will be created in the `/bin` directory at the root of your project.

+See the [atom-shell application distribution](https://github.com/atom/atom-shell/blob/master/docs/tutorial/application-distribution.md) wiki for more info.